rapid7/insightconnect-plugins/plugins/microsoft_intune/help.md

 ### Actions

 #### Antivirus Scan

-This action is used to initiate a Windows Defender Antivirus scan on a machine.
+This action is used to initiate a Windows Defender Antivirus scan on a machine

 ##### Input